adeelhasan/licensing-dapp/README.md

     function buyLicense(uint256 licenseId, uint256 startTime)
 ```

-The check for a license is done via the following function on the LicenseProject contract:
+The check for a license is done via the following function on the LicenseProject or RentableLicenseProject contract:

 ```solidity
 function checkValidity(uint tokenId) public virtual returns (bool)
 ```

 The context can guide how often the check should be called.
-Also note that the RentableLicenseProject overrides this function, effectively the same interface is used for both contracts.
+Even if the license is current, the check will return false if called by an address which is neither the owner or the renter.

 ## Rental